 RT, or re-twitting, simply means to repost someone else’s post, because it could add value to your followers.
 My suggestion is to sit back and observe for the first week.
 Spend at least thirty minutes to an hour on Twitter.
 Read and explore some of the links.
 Eventually you will get the hang of it.
 And please do not RT without look at what it is.
 You never want to get caught promoting or pushing something you do not agree with.

-You can see the RT is for the user @dlevanphotos and it merely sends out her questions to all of your readers.
+You can see the RT is for @jjrpittman among others and it merely sends out her message to all of our readers.
 That’s another way things can go viral, but that is another topic and we are not there yet.

 What should you post?